Mexican Diabetes Federation CEO Gisela Ayala Talks Diabetes in Mexico

 Gisela Ayala is a diabetes advocate and the CEO of the Mexican Diabetes Federation, based in Mexico City.
 Since 2003, Gisela has been working to promote diabetes awareness and education to help Mexicans with diabetes live healthy lives and prevent complications.
 Read Gisela’s personal diabetes story and her perspective on Diabetes in Mexico, in general.

-I was diagnosed with Type 1 diabetes in 1991 during my first semester of college.
+I was diagnosed with type 1 diabetes in 1991 during my first semester of college.
 I was studying journalism and wanted to be a war correspondent.
-I spent two weeks with all symptoms such as polyuria, polydipsia, etc. A general practitioner ran tests and found my blood glucose was 38.8 mmol/L700 mg/dL, so he sent me to the hospital where I was admitted with DKA.
-I didn’t lose consciousness and in a matter of hours, an endocrinologist told me that I had Type 1 diabetes and if I hired him as my physician, I was going to live until the age of 35 — in Mexico, the life expectancy of people with Type 1 was short.
+I spent two weeks with all symptoms such as polyuria, polydipsia, etc. A general practitioner ran tests and found my blood glucose was 38.8 mmol/L700 mg/dL, so he sent me to the hospital where I was admitted with diabetic ketoacidosis (DKA).
+I didn’t lose consciousness and in a matter of hours, an endocrinologist told me that I had type 1 diabetes and if I hired him as my physician, I was going to live until the age of 35—in Mexico, the life expectancy of people with type 1 was short.
 I didn’t have time to process my diagnosis.
 As soon as my mother heard those words come out of my doctor’s mouth, she was enraged and made him leave.
 He also said I was going to need insulin right away.
 Even though he wasn’t the most sensitive, he told me in addition to insulin, my diet was going to change and my healthcare team was going to teach me.
 In the hospital, a nurse taught me to inject insulin into an orange.
-I also learned to check my glucose with Dextrostix.
-I spent about 5 to 6 days in the hospital.
+I also learned to check my blood glucose with Dextrostix.
+I spent about five-to-six days in the hospital.
 I remember my first application of insulin.
 I felt really good when I got home from the hospital after recovering from DKA.
 Since my diet was already healthy and I didn’t have to make a lot of changes to it, my healthcare team gave me a book from Lilly Labs that explained different things related to diabetes.
 I read them all during my hospital stay.
 But still, I always thought I was going to die very young.

 Challenges in my Management